 Zareenah’s heart condition, pulmonary stenosis, was diagnosed at her mum, Homaira’s 20 week scan.
 After she was born, doctors discovered Zareenah also had a VSD and an ASD.
 This is her story:

 It was at our 20-week-scan that our heart journey began.
 I was having, what I thought was, a routine anomaly scan.
 It seemed to be going on for a little longer than I remember from my first pregnancy.
 Then the sonographer spoke the dreaded words: ‘I think there is something wrong with your baby’s heart’.

-We were immediately transferred from our local hospital to St. Mary’s in Manchester, where specialists took over our care and confirmed that the baby had a condition called pulmonary stenosis.
+We were immediately transferred to a specialist hospital, where specialists took over our care and confirmed that the baby had a condition called pulmonary stenosis.
 This is where the pulmonary valve, which pumps blood to the lungs, is narrowed and therefore does not allow the heart to pump blood normally.

 We continue to use Tiny Tickers and other CHD platforms for support, as looking after a heart baby is a daily struggle and as a parent you need a support network around you.
 It is vitally important in the early days to find platforms that give you support and guidance.
 That is what Tiny Tickers does, and we thank you.